Compatibility of trapped ions and dielectrics at cryogenic temperatures

 \subsection{Optical fiber attachment}

-An $\approx$2\,cm long, $125\,\mu$m diameter 780HP optical fiber is mounted on the trap, as shown in Fig. \ref{fig:fiber}.
+An $\approx$2\,cm long, $125\,\mu$m diameter 780HP optical fiber is mounted on the trap, as shown in Figure \ref{fig:fiber}.
 To prepare the fiber, we heat strip the protective buffer and remove any acrylate residue with isopropanol.
 We cleave the bare fiber, resulting in a fiber facet angled at approximately $1^\circ$.
-The fiber is secured directly on the trap using a sleeve formed by 25 $\mu$m-diameter gold wire bonds that span adjacent grounded electrodes.
+The fiber is secured directly on the trap using a sleeve formed by 25 $\mu$m diameter gold wire bonds that span adjacent grounded electrodes.
 This stabilizes the fiber's radial position ($y$ and $z$) relative to the the trap.

 The trap is mounted with 97\,\% In, 3\,\% Ag solder onto a Au-plated copper puck that also holds the surrounding printed circuit board (PCB).
-The solder was melted using Nanofoil to attach the trap \cite{nist_disclaimer, Knaack2024}.
+The solder was melted using Nanofoil to attach the trap~\cite{nist_disclaimer, Knaack2024}.
 The PCB contains resistors and capacitors for filtering signals that drive the dc electrodes.
 Placing these components close to the trap reduces electrical pickup on the trap electrodes, while keeping them at cryogenic temperatures minimizes Johnson noise that could lead to ion motional heating.
 The fiber extends $\approx 15$\,mm past the edge of the trap chip, with the other end resting on a grounded copper pedestal that rises from the PCB to the height of the trap.
 This helps keep the fiber horizontal on the trap chip.
 The $x$ position of the fiber is set under a high resolution microscope, aligned to have the facet nominally at the end of the RF electrodes.
 Once aligned, the $x$ position of the fiber is fixed by securing the far end of the fiber to the copper pedestal with a UV-cured optical adhesive.

 {S\arabic{figure}}